redox-os/book/src/ch05-00-schemes-resources.md

 # Schemes and Resources

 An essential design choice made for Redox is to refer to resources using scheme-rooted paths.
-This gives Redox the ability to
+This gives Redox the ability to:

-- treat resources (files, devices, etc.) in a consistent manner
+- Treat resources (files, devices, etc.) in a consistent manner
-- provide resource-specific behaviors with a common interface
+- Provide resource-specific behaviors with a common interface
-- allow management of names and namespaces to provide sandboxing and other security features
+- Allow management of names and namespaces to provide sandboxing and other security features
-- enable device drivers and other system resource management to communicate with each other using the same mechanisms available to user programs
+- Enable device drivers and other system resource management to communicate with each other using the same mechanisms available to user programs

 ## What is a Resource